zhangqi222/arzedit-GUI/ReadMe-en.md

 - [ ] Asset packing feature (may take a long time; no immediate plans)

 ## 🐛 Known BUGs
-- Error in size when unpacking map arc
+- Error in size when unpacking map arc(v1.1 fix)